mpusz/wg21-papers/src/4185R0_completing_the_mathematical_model_for_cpp_quantities_and_units.md

 of an unanchored value:

 - A `quantity<isq::mass[kg]>` in [@P3045R7] is a _delta_ — it acts like a vector, can be
-  negated freely, and its arithmetic operators have no privileged zero.
+  negated freely, and the type carries no concept of a physically meaningful zero anchor.
 - Two such quantities can be added, subtracted, multiplied, or divided without restriction;
   the type system has no way to express that the _physical_ domain is the half-line
   $[0, +\infty)$ for a value that is not a quantity point.